Bill Frisell: 2000 to present

-In 2003 Frisell's The Intercontinentals was nominated for a Grammy award; he won the 2005 Grammy Award for Best Contemporary Jazz Album for his album Unspeakable.
+In 2003, Frisell's The Intercontinentals was nominated for a Grammy Award; he won the 2005 Grammy Award for Best Contemporary Jazz Album for his album Unspeakable.
 His 2008 album History, Mystery was nominated for a 2009 Grammy award for Best Jazz Instrumental Album, Individual or Group.
 Frisell was also a judge for the sixth annual Independent Music Awards to support independent artists careers.

-Frisell has united with Matt Chamberlain, Tucker Martine, and Lee Townsend in the Floratone band, and they released an album on Blue Note (2007) featuring guest performances of Viktor Krauss, Ron Miles and Eyvind Kang.

-In 2008 Frisell performed as a featured guest on Earth's album The Bees Made Honey in the Lion's Skull.
-In 2009 Frisell featured in a duet rendition of Leonard Cohen's "Hallelujah" with singer-songwriter Sam Shrieve.
-The recording was released on Shrieve's debut album Bittersweet Lullabies.
+In 2008, Frisell performed as a featured guest on Earth's album The Bees Made Honey in the Lion's Skull.
+The following year, Frisell was featured in a duet rendition of Leonard Cohen's "Hallelujah" with singer-songwriter Sam Shrieve—the recording was released on Shrieve's debut album, Bittersweet Lullabies.

-In 2010 Frisell started working with the Savoy Jazz label and released Beautiful Dreamers in August 2010, then a second release of Sign of Life in April 2011.
+In 2010, Frisell started working with the Savoy Jazz label and released Beautiful Dreamers in August 2010, then a second release of Sign of Life in April 2011.
 Also, on January 25, 2011, Frisell and Vinicius Cantuária released Lágrimas Mexicanas on the E1 label.